taboca/TagVisor/README.md

-## TagVisor.js — 10K code that Enhances a Web Page to Become Couch-o-Matic mode ( animation with HTML5 effects )
+## TagVisor.js — 10K code that Enhances a Web Page to Become Couch-o-Matic mode ( time-based and other event-based animation with HTML5 effects )

 [Check live demos here](http://taboca.github.com/TagVisor).